weschao/Twitter/README.md

  - [x] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
  - [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
 * Week 2: Profile page
- - [ ] Implement the paging view for the user description - needs autolayout constraints
+ - [x] Implement the paging view for the user description
  - [x] As the paging view moves, increase the opacity of the background screen.
- - [ ] Pulling down the profile page should blur and resize the header image.
+ - [x] Pulling down the profile page should zoom the header image.
 * Week 2: Account switching
  - [ ] Long press on profile picture to bring up Account view with animation
  - [ ] Tap account to switch to